SMarzieh/SMarzieh/README.md

 I am interested in combining data analysis skills with scientific methods to drive insights.

 - 🔭 I’m currently working on a healthacare group project which investigate the factors that affect persistency of drugs.
-- 🌱 Additionally,I am learning about various softwares such as SQL, Tableau and other related data science topics as well.
+- 🌱 Also, I am learning about various softwares such as SQL, Tableau and other related data science topics as well.
 -
 -  ⚡ Fun fact: I enjoy cooking, travelling and playing violin!😀
 -